bytefish/bytefish.de/blog/elasticsearch_fulltext_search.md

 ## Frontend ##

 The Frontend is written with Angular 9.
 And it should be obvious, that I am not a great UI designer or CSS wizard.
-Just take a look at my minimal website, and even that took me weeks to build!
+Just take a look at my minimal website... and even that took me weeks to build!

 That's why the project uses the Angular Material components:

 * [https://material.angular.io/](https://material.angular.io/)

 Also note, that I am not using ngrx or any Redux libraries in the code, just because it would overcomplicate things.
 It's all basic Angular.

-### Configuring the Environment ###
+### Preparation ###

 #### Adding Paths to the tsconfig.json ####